VilaVPN for every device

 LuCI + UCI native

-Three LuCI tabs (Overview, Servers, Settings) plus the standard uci CLI.
+Three LuCI tabs (Overview, Servers, Settings) plus the standard uci CLI, in 9 languages.
 Anything you can flip in LuCI is also a UCI option — perfect for scripts, Ansible, or backup-restore.

 Full-device TUN